Microlensing effects of wormholes associated to blackhole spacetimes: Basic formalism

 \subsection{Wormhole physics}

 For simplicity, we shall consider static spherically symmetric wormholes only.
 We start with the Morris-Throne wormhole \cite{Morris:1988cz,Morris:1988tu}.
 The metric is given by

 where $d\Omega_2^2$ is the metric of a unit 2-sphere.
 The function $\Lambda\left( r \right)$ and $b\left( r \right)$ are the redshift function and shape function, respectively.
 The wormhole structure is characterized by its throat that connects two regions of spacetime.
-We illustrate a typical wormhole structure in figure \ref{throat structure}, in which we only consider the microlensing effects that occurred on one side (spacetime 2 or 1).
+We illustrate a typical wormhole structure in figure \ref{throat structure}.
+In the weak field limit, the lensing always happens at one side.

-We impose the flare-out condition, which states that the geometry is the minimality of the wormhole throat in the embedded spacetime.
-For metric \eqref{eq:MSWH}, the condition is given by